 called Myofascial Pain Trigger Points.

-The experts say that using a traditional and alternative combination works best to help prevent migraines.
-So experiment with a few to find what works best for you.
-Give them a try, finding relief is worth it.
+The experts say that using a traditional and complementary combination works best to help prevent migraines.
+So experiment with a few options to find what works best for you.
+Finding more or faster relief is worth it.